NForza/k8s-labs/docker-k8s/README.md

 Use Docker for Desktop with Kubernetes (we are using the local Docker repository from the previous lab):

 NOTE: If you are using kubectl with Minikube, execute `eval $(minikube docker-env)` en repeat the steps from previous lab to build and tag the docker-image in the repo that is local to Minikube, otherwise the statements below will not work.
+When running on Windows, please execute in a Powershell window: ` & minikube -p minikube docker-env --shell powershell | Invoke-Expression` as eval is not supported there.

+Then you can run the container from the docker repository which is embedded in minikube:

 `kubectl run webapp --image=k8s-labs/simple-webapp --port=8080 --image-pull-policy=Never`